 fieldmaps are available–, EPI to T1w registration, and an anatomical-to-standard

 transform from T1w/T2w preprocessing) to map the EPI

 image to the standard spaces given by the

 (see Defining standard and nonstandard spaces where data will be resampled).

 It also maps the T1w-based mask to each of those standard spaces.

 Transforms are concatenated and applied all at once, with one interpolation (Lanczos) step, so as little information is lost as possible.

-The output space grid can be specified using the
+The output space grid can be specified using modifiers to the

 EPI sampled to FreeSurfer surfaces¶